quinlan-lab/mutator-epistasis-manuscript/manuscript.md

 **Overview of inter-haplotype distance method for discovering mutator alleles.**
 **a)** A population of four haplotypes has been genotyped at three informative markers ($g_1$ through $g_3$); each haplotype also harbors unique *de novo* germline mutations.
 In practice, *de novo* mutations are partitioned by $k$-mer context; for simplicity in this toy example, *de novo* mutations are simply classified into two possible mutation types (grey squares represent C>(A/T/G) mutations, while grey triangles represent A>(C/T/G) mutations).
-At each informative marker $g_n$, we calculate the total number of each mutation type observed on haplotypes that carry either parental allele (i.e., the aggregate mutation spectrum) using all genome-wide *de novo* mutations.
+**b)** At each informative marker $g_n$, we calculate the total number of each mutation type observed on haplotypes that carry either parental allele (i.e., the aggregate mutation spectrum) using all genome-wide *de novo* mutations.
 We then calculate the cosine distance between the two aggregate mutation spectra, which we call the "inter-haplotype distance."
 Cosine distance can be defined as $1 - \cos(\theta)$, where $\theta$ is the angle between two vectors; in this case, the two vectors are the two aggregate spectra.
 We repeat this process for every informative marker $g_n$.
-**b)** To assess the significance of any distance peaks in a), we perform permutation tests.
+**c)** To assess the significance of any distance peaks in b), we perform permutation tests.
 In each of $N$ permutations, we shuffle the haplotype labels associated with the *de novo* mutation data, run a genome-wide distance scan, and record the maximum cosine distance encountered at any locus in the scan.
 Finally, we calculate the $1 - p$ percentile of the distribution of those maximum distances to obtain a genome-wide cosine distance threshold at the specified value of $p$.
 ](images/fig-distance-method.png){#fig:distance-method width=8.5in}

 ### Re-identifying the mutator allele on chromosome 4 in the BXDs

-We applied our inter-haplotype distance method to 93 BXD RILs (*Materials and Methods*) with a total of 62,993 *de novo* germline mutations [@PMID:35545679].
+We applied our inter-haplotype distance method to 117 BXDs (*Materials and Methods*) with a total of 65,552 *de novo* germline mutations [@PMID:35545679].
-Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}a; maximum adjusted cosine distance of 1.22e-2 at marker ID `rs52263933`; position 116.75 Mbp in GRCm38/mm10 coordinates).
+Using mutation data that were partitioned by 1-mer nucleotide context, we discovered a locus on chromosome 4 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}a; maximum adjusted cosine distance of 1.20e-2 at marker ID `rs27509845`; position 118.28 Mbp in GRCm38/mm10 coordinates).

 ![
-**Results of inter-haplotype distance scans in the BXD RILs.**
+**Results of inter-haplotype distance scans in the BXDs.**
-**a)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes (n = 93 haplotypes; 62,993 total mutations) with either *D* or *B* alleles at 7,321 informative markers.
+**a)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes (n = 117 haplotypes; 65,552 total mutations) with either *D* or *B* alleles at 7,321 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
-**b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs52263933` (n = 55 haplotypes; 40,913 total mutations) and either *D* or *B* alleles at 7,278 informative markers.
+**b)** Adjusted cosine distances between aggregate 1-mer *de novo* mutation spectra on BXD haplotypes with *D* alleles at `rs27509845` (n = 66 haplotypes; 42,171 total mutations) and either *D* or *B* alleles at 7,276 informative markers.
 Cosine distance threshold at p = 0.05 was calculated by performing 10,000 permutations of the BXD mutation data, and is shown as a dotted grey line.
 ](images/fig-distance-results.png){#fig:distance-results width=8.5in}

 Using quantitative trait locus (QTL) mapping, we previously identified a nearly-identical locus on chromosome 4 that was significantly associated with the C>A germline mutation rate in the BXDs [@PMID:35545679].
 This locus overlapped 21 protein-coding genes that were annotated by the Gene Ontology as being involved in "DNA repair," but only one of these genes contained non-synonymous differences between the two parental strains: *Mutyh*.
 *Mutyh* encodes a protein involved in the base-excision repair of 8-oxoguanine (8-oxoG), a DNA lesion caused by oxidative damage, and prevents the accumulation of C>A mutations [@PMID:28551381;@PMID:28127763;@PMID:17581577].
-C>A germline mutation rates are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs52263933` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].
+C>A germline mutation rates are nearly 50% higher in BXDs that inherit *D* genotypes at marker ID `rs27509845` (the marker at which we observed the highest adjusted cosine distance on chromosome 4) than in those that inherit *B* genotypes (Figure @fig:spectra-comparison) [@PMID:35545679].

 ### An additional germline mutator allele on chromosome 6

 After confirming that IHD could recover the mutator locus overlapping *Mutyh*, we asked if our approach could identify additional mutator loci in the BXDs.
 In particular, we were interested in discovering epistatic interactions between alleles at the chromosome 4 locus and mutator alleles elsewhere in the genome.
 We hypothesized that such interactions could be detectable by first "conditioning" on the presence of *B* or *D* alleles at the mutator locus on chromosome 4, and then running another genome-wide scan for loci associated with mutation spectrum variation.
-To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXD RILs into those with either *D* (n = 55) or *B* (n = 38) genotypes at `rs52263933` and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b and @fig:distance-results-conditioned).
+To account for the effects of the large-effect mutator locus near *Mutyh*, we divided the BXDs into those with either *D* (n = 66) or *B* (n = 44) genotypes at `rs27509845` (n = 7 BXDs were heterozygous) and ran an inter-haplotype distance scan using each group separately (Figure {@fig:distance-results}b and @fig:distance-results-conditioned).

-Using the BXDs with *D* genotypes at `rs52263933`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.69e-3 at marker `rs31001331`; position 114.05 Mbp in GRCm38/mm10 coordinates).
+Using the BXDs with *D* genotypes at `rs27509845`, we identified a locus on chromosome 6 that was significantly associated with mutation spectrum variation (Figure {@fig:distance-results}b; maximum adjusted cosine distance of 3.68e-3 at marker `rs46276051`; position 111.27 Mbp in GRCm38/mm10 coordinates).
-This signal was specific to BXDs with *D* genotypes at the `rs52263933` locus, as we did not observe any new mutator loci (other than some residual signal from the *Mutyh* locus) after performing an IHD scan using BXDs with *B* genotypes at `rs52263933` (Figure @fig:distance-results-conditioned).
+This signal was specific to BXDs with *D* genotypes at the `rs27509845` locus, as we did not observe any new mutator loci after performing an IHD scan using BXDs with *B* genotypes at `rs27509845` (Figure @fig:distance-results-conditioned).
-We also performed QTL scans for the rates of each 1-mer mutation type using the same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).
+We also performed QTL scans for the fraction of each 1-mer mutation type using the same mutation data, but none produced a genome-wide significant log-odds score at any locus (Figure {@fig:qtl-scans}; *Materials and Methods*).

-We queried the region surrounding the locus on chromosome 6 (+/- 5 Mbp) and discovered 15 protein-coding genes that harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.
+We queried the region surrounding the locus on chromosome 6 (+/- 5 Mbp) and discovered 16 protein-coding genes that harbored nonsynonymous differences between the parental C57BL/6J and DBA/2J strains.
 Two of these genes were also annotated with the Gene Ontology term "DNA repair": *Ogg1* and *Mbd4*.
 *Ogg1* encodes a key member of the base-excision repair response to oxidative DNA damage (a pathway that also includes *Mutyh*), and *Mbd4* encodes a protein that is involved in the repair of G:T mismatches caused by spontaneous deamination of methylated CpGs.
 Each of these genes harbors a single fixed nonsynonymous difference between the C57BL/6J and DBA/2J parental strains (Table @tbl:nonsyn-diffs).